EA Sports F1 2001: Development

-The developers had collaborated with insiders who worked for BAR to help capture the essence of real life Formula One racing who provided real-life motion captures, feedback from key members of the race teams which became part of the game.
+The developers had collaborated with insiders who worked for BAR to help capture the essence of real life Formula One racing who provided real-life motion captures, a feedback from key members of the race teams which became part of the game.
 The executive producer for the game John Rostron said that "they wanted to stretch the boundaries of motor sports gaming and shake up the racing genre all together".
-The game utilizes the same Engine used in F1 Championship Season 2000.
+The game utilizes the same engine used in F1 Championship Season 2000.
 The developers made alterations to the physics model of the cars to make the cars to make them react better to minor collisions and changes in the track surface.
 For track modelling, the reflections from buildings situated around the circuits were designed to be more realistic.
 The shadow code was rewritten allowing increased contrast to the shadows of objects.
 A new dynamic shadow system was added to move the location of a shadow which was dependent on the sun's position for weather changes.
 One major problem discovered upon release was that the graphics on the PC version would become distorted if newer computer drivers were used, thus rendering the game unplayable.
 EA Sports released a patch to combat the graphics issue along with fixes in compatibility in video cards.
 A port was planned for the Game Boy Color but was cancelled before release.

 Promotion

 Between 16 and 19 July 2001, EA held an event at the Autodromo Nazionale Monza race track that saw Ricardo Zonta race against the game's producers.
 On 25 July another event called Camp EA 2001 held at Redwood Shores featured all of the latest games including F1 2001 on display.
 IGN viewed a demo of the game at the event and praised the game for its smooth quality and fun playing style which was down to some of the developers who had worked on Quake III Arena.
-As a sign of good faith, BAR carried the EA Sports logo on their cars at the 2001 United States Grand Prix.
+As a sign of good faith, BAR carried the EA Sports logo on their cars at the 2001 United States Grand Prix and 2001 Japanese Grand Prix.
 The Xbox version debuted at a pre-ECTS event in September 2001.